 For extended documents, the employee is not required to later present a valid unexpired List B document.
 E-Verify participating employers should use the employee’s expired List B document number from Section 2 of the Form I-9 to create an E-Verify case as usual within three days of the date of hire.

 DHS indicated that it will provide updated guidance as needed.
-BrownWinick’s Immigration Department is monitoring these and other compliance issues for employers.
-Contact Elizabeth Coonan or Caitlin Klingenberg with questions or to discuss your situation.
+BrownWinick’s Employment Group is monitoring these and other compliance issues for employers.

 COVID-19 Resource Page